Monoji77/USA-2024-Presidential-Prediction/README.md

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from [FiveThirtyEight](https://projects.fivethirtyeight.com/poll/), a project under [ABC news](https://abcnews.go.com/) which provides a collection of historical election and polling data across various pollsters, including actual election data from previous presidential elections.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains details about LLM chat interactions and sketches.